4GeeksAcademy/gperdrizet-ds9-materials/README.md

 ## 2025-01-15

-Here are some of the resources about optimizers and gradient decent we looked at in class:
+Here are some of the resources about optimizers and gradient descent we looked at in class:

 1. [2024 Nobel Prize in Physics](https://www.nobelprize.org/prizes/physics/2024/popular-information/).
 Hinton's contribution was work on *backpropagation* - a gradient estimation method that allowed neural networks to be trained (both the 'popular' and 'advanced' information tabs on this page are highly worth a read).
 2. [Adam: A Method for Stochastic Optimization](https://arxiv.org/abs/1412.6980).
 The scientific paper describing the popular and widely used ADAM optimizer. **Highly** technical/theoretical & extremely dense.
 Don't expect to fully understand this one - but it's interesting/fun to look at (Note the year and the first author's affiliation).